Diabetic ketoacidosis: Mechanism

 Diabetic ketoacidosis arises because of a lack of insulin in the body.
 The lack of insulin and corresponding elevation of glucagon leads to increased release of glucose by the liver (a process that is normally suppressed by insulin) from glycogen via glycogenolysis and also through gluconeogenesis.
 High glucose levels spill over into the urine, taking water and solutes (such as sodium and potassium) along with it in a process known as osmotic diuresis.
 This leads to polyuria, dehydration, and polydipsia.
-The absence of insulin also leads to the release of free fatty acids from adipose tissue (lipolysis), which the liver converts into acetyl CoA through a process called beta oxidation.
-Acetyl CoA is metabolised into ketone bodies under severe states of energy deficiency, like starvation, through a process called ketogenesis, whose final products are aceto-acetate and β-Hydroxybutyrate.
+The absence of insulin also leads to the release of free fatty acids from adipose tissue (lipolysis), which the liver converts into acetyl-CoA through a process called beta oxidation.

+Acetyl-CoA is metabolised into ketone bodies under severe states of energy deficiency, like starvation, through a process called ketogenesis, whose final products are aceto-acetate and β-Hydroxybutyrate.
 These ketone bodies can serve as an energy source in the absence of insulin-mediated glucose delivery, and is a protective mechanism in case of starvation.
 The ketone bodies, however, have a low pKa and therefore turn the blood acidic (metabolic acidosis).
 The body initially buffers the change with the bicarbonate buffering system, but this system is quickly overwhelmed and other mechanisms must work to compensate for the acidosis.
-One such mechanism is hyperventilation to lower the blood carbon dioxide levels (a form of compensatory respiratory alkalosis).
+One such mechanism is hyperventilation to lower blood carbon dioxide levels (a form of compensatory respiratory alkalosis).
 This hyperventilation, in its extreme form, may be observed as Kussmaul respiration.

 In various situations such as infection, insulin demands rise but are not matched by the failing pancreas.
 Blood sugars rise, dehydration ensues, and resistance to the normal effects of insulin increases further by way of a vicious circle.

 As a result of the above mechanisms, the average adult with DKA has a total body water shortage of about 6 liters (or 100 mL/kg), in addition to substantial shortages in sodium, potassium, chloride, phosphate, magnesium and calcium.
 Glucose levels usually exceed 13.8 mmol/L or 250 mg/dL.

 DKA is common in type 1 diabetes as this form of diabetes is associated with an absolute lack of insulin production by the islets of Langerhans.
 In type 2 diabetes, insulin production is present but is insufficient to meet the body's requirements as a result of end-organ insulin resistance.
 Usually, these amounts of insulin are sufficient to suppress ketogenesis.
 If DKA occurs in someone with type 2 diabetes, their condition is called "ketosis-prone type 2 diabetes".
 The exact mechanism for this phenomenon is unclear, but there is evidence both of impaired insulin secretion and insulin action.
 Once the condition has been treated, insulin production resumes and often the person may be able to resume diet or tablet treatment as normally recommended in type 2 diabetes.

 The clinical state of DKA is associated, in addition to the above, with the release of various counterregulatory hormones such as glucagon and adrenaline as well as cytokines, the latter of which leads to increased markers of inflammation, even in the absence of infection.